-Good conduct badges are to be worn on serge tunics, khaki battledress and khaki drill tunics only.
+Good conduct badges are to be worn on "serge tunics, khaki battledress and khaki drill tunics only.

-Good conduct badges are to be red on blue for wear on serge tunics, khaki on khaki for wear on khaki battledress, and khaki on khaki drill for wear on khaki drill tunics.
+Good conduct badges are to be gold on scarlet for wear on best blue uniform suits (when other gold badges are worn), red on blue for wear on other blue uniform suits, khaki on khaki for wear on khaki battledress, and khaki on khaki drill for wear on khaki drill tunics.